-Standard Pathway Regulate or accredit bridging courses Provide some means for international medical graduates to distinguish quality of bridging courses, and ensure that course content actually aligns with AMC assessment requirements.
+Standard Pathway Regulate or accredit bridging courses Provide some means for IMGs to distinguish quality of bridging courses, and ensure that course content actually aligns with AMC assessment requirements.
 Clarify exam requirements Clearly outline exam content coverage and grading criteria, so candidates know how to prepare.
 Update exam resources Provide up-to-data resources for exam preparation, including study materials and practice exams.
 Reconsider exam pass rates Re-examine the pass mark in light of the discrepancy in pass rates between the Clinical Exam and Workplace-Based Assessment, and ensure alignment with the appropriate standards for Australian graduates.
-Better exam feedback Provide clearer feedback on exam performance to help international medical graduates understand areas for improvement Encourage hospital hiring Increase hospitals hiring of international medical graduates by 1) improving their understanding of the process; 2) discouraging them from requiring PR/citizenship or Australian experience as employment prerequisites; and 3) instituting standardised hiring policies embedding these principles Coordinate hospital rotations Ensure international medical graduates experience required rotations in their first year to prevent time wastage and streamline their pathway into the workforce.
+Better exam feedback Provide clearer feedback on exam performance to help IMGs understand areas for improvement Encourage hospital hiring Increase hospitals hiring of IMGs by 1) improving their understanding of the process; 2) discouraging them from requiring PR/citizenship or Australian experience as employment prerequisites; and 3) instituting standardised hiring policies embedding these principles Coordinate hospital rotations Ensure IMGs experience required rotations in their first year to prevent time wastage and streamline their pathway into the workforce.
 Provide support in rural areas Given the challenges in this area, such as a lack of amenities and professional isolation, provide dedicated support measures, including housing, educational support for families, and community integration programs.
-Increase Workplace-Based Assessments Increase the availability of Workplace-Based Assessments.
+Increase Work-Based Assessments Increase the availability of Work-Based Assessments (WBA).
 Simplify booking exams Make the booking process for AMC Clinical Exams more efficient, fair and transparent.
-Widen observership programs Improve the availability of observership programs to help international medical graduates acclimatise to the Australian healthcare system.
+Widen observership programs Improve the availability of observership programs to help IMGs acclimate to the Australian healthcare system.
 Establish support networks Set up formal support networks that include both professional and social integration.
 This could include mentorship programs and community support groups.
-Equal treatment in hospitals Ensure hospitals do not discriminate against international medical graduates in hiring by standardising policies across all facilities.

 Competent Authority Reduce bureaucratic delays Process applications as they are submitted rather than batching them, to speed up the registration and integration process.
-Address favouritism Recognise and address the challenge of preferential treatment within the Australian healthcare system that disadvantages international medical graduates without local connections.
-Direct support contact Offer a non-biased point of contact for international medical graduates to receive guidance throughout the registration process.
-Improve integration into training schemes Incorporate international medical graduates into hospital lectures, grand rounds, and study groups early to foster integration and peer relationships.
+Address favouritism Recognise and address the challenge of preferential treatment within the Australian healthcare system that disadvantages IMGs without local connections.
+Direct support contact Offer a non-biased point of contact for IMGs to receive guidance throughout the registration process.
+Improve integration into training schemes Incorporate IMGs into hospital lectures, grand rounds, and study groups early to foster integration and peer relationships.
 Equivalence for Specialists Expand pathways based on equivalence of specialist qualifications for countries with similar medical systems.
-Standardised shadowing periods Implement shadowing periods at the beginning of employment to familiarise international medical graduates with the Australian healthcare system.
+Standardised shadowing periods Implement shadowing periods at the beginning of employment to familiarise IMGs with the Australian healthcare system.
 Facilitate short-term placements Allow full overseas registration to be equivalent to Australian registration for short-term placements without extensive supervision requirements.

 Specialist Pathway Transparent and objective assessments Standardise the assessment processes within the Specialist Colleges to ensure they are objective and transparent.
 Peer review and supervision improvements Create a more supportive and structured peer review process, including better education for reviewers about the qualifications and experience of IMGs.
 Streamlined pathway for advanced specialists For specialists from similar medical systems, or specialists who have significant post-specialisation experience, provide a streamlined pathway that recognises their expertise and minimises redundant evaluations.
 Research pathways for SIMGs Establish pathways that integrate research achievements, such as a clinical PhD, into the registration process, recognising academic contributions.
-Adjust the Moratorium for Specialists Modify the duration and conditions of the Moratorium to better reflect the particular specialties and sub-specialties of international medical graduates - these conditions are currently often too high level and general.
+Adjust the Moratorium for Specialists Modify the duration and conditions of the Moratorium to better reflect the particular specialties and sub-specialties of IMGs - these conditions are currently often too high level and general.